Athens, Ohio: Transportation

 Railroad came to the city in the 1850s, with the last passenger train ending in 1981.
 That left a few freight trains passing near the city.
-Until 1981, Amtrak's Shenandoah (Cincinnati - Washington, D.C.) stopped at Athens station.
-In earlier years, the daily B&O trains, Diplomat (St. Louis - Jersey City, NJ) and National Limited (St. Louis - Jersey City, NJ) stopped at the station.
+Until 1981, Amtrak's Shenandoah (Cincinnati – Washington, D.C.) stopped at Athens station.
+In earlier years, the daily B&O trains, Diplomat (St. Louis – Jersey City, NJ) and National Limited (St. Louis – Jersey City, NJ) stopped at the station.

-The first 4-lane road into and out of the city came in the early 1970s.
-SR 32 from Athens to Cincinnati was completed in the early 1980s.
-Four lanes from Athens to Belpre/Parkersburg was completed in the late 1990s on US-50, SR-32 & 7 hooking up with I-77.
-In the early 2000s, SR-33 'Super-2' highway was complete, linking Athens to I-77 at Ravenswood, WVa.
-In October 2013, the last section of the 4-lane highway was completed, bypassing Nelsonville's two lane road on SR-33, linking Athens with Columbus.

-Ohio University has a modern regional airport about 15 miles southwest of the city near Albany off US-50/SR-32 called Gordon K. Bush Airport.
-The runway is just over 5,000 feet long with landing system, lighting and hangars.
-The nearest airports with commercial flights are Mid-Ohio Valley Regional Airport near Parkersburg, West Virginia and John Glenn Columbus International Airport and Rickenbacker International Airport near Columbus.
+Gordon K. Bush Airport is located 10 nmi southwest of Athens's central business district.

 Athens has a public bus system which is free to OU students and staff and at a reduced price for seniors and school age students.
 It has several routes inside the city and one to The Plains.
 OU has a bus system that links with a city bus system.
 Many student apartment complexes have their own bus shuttle.
 Athens also has an inter-city bus line from Athens to Columbus, Cincinnati, Marietta, Ohio, and Cleveland–the GoBus–running twice a day with stops in-between.